contiv/vpp/k8s/examples/sfc/README.md

 ...
 memif1/0 (up):
   L2 xconnect memif2/0
+memif1/1 (up):
+  L2 xconnect memif3/0
 memif2/0 (up):
   L2 xconnect memif1/0
+memif3/0 (up):
+  L2 xconnect memif1/1
 ...
 ```

-You can also connect to one of the two CNF VPP and verify that
+You can also connect to any of the three CNF VPPs and verify that
 the memif interfaces are connected:
 ```
 $ kubectl exec -it vpp-cnf1 -- vppctl -s :5002